CiscoDevNet/virlutils/README_virl1.md

   export VIRL_SSH_COMMAND="myssh {username}@{host}"
   ```

-- `CML_VERIFY_CERT` - The path to a PEM-encoded certificate file to use to verify the CML controller VM's SSL certificate.
+- `CML_VERIFY_CERT` - (*CML 2+ only*) The path to a PEM-encoded certificate file to use to verify the CML controller VM's SSL certificate.
 If you do not wish to verify the certificate, set this to "False"

   Example: